 - 1. Log in to the AM console as an administrative user, such as amAdmin, and then navigate to Realms > Realm Name > Services. - 2.
-Click Add a Service, select Base URL Source, and then click Create. leaving the fields empty. - 3.
+Click Add a Service, select Base URL Source, and then click Create. - 3.
 For Base URL Source, select one of the following options: